-The hurdle was initiated in the 2019 survey I prepared for The Wall Street Journal. which tracked performance over a trailing five-year period through 2018.
+The hurdle was initiated in the 2019 survey I prepared for The Wall Street Journal, which tracked performance over a trailing five-year period through 2018.
 1 Because 2018 was the first year in a decade when the market had lost money, requiring minimum net returns of 5% for that year was an objective way to see which funds delivered some form of alpha - and to paraphrase Warren Buffett, to reveal those managers who had shorts on when the tide went out.

 That specific hurdle was again maintained in this year's survey for 2018 and 2019.
 For 2020 and 2021, it was lowered to 4.5%. reflecting the decline in risk-free interest rates.
 The reasoning: requiring funds to generate only several hundred basis points of returns above the risk-free for any fund collecting management and performance fees.
-At the same time, it addresses the reality that not all strategies benefit from a roaring stock marreturns helps this survey highlight managers that are running among the most consistent absolute return funds that also contain downside risk.
-Further, hurdles eliminate very profitable but highly volatile funds that may bounce in and out of the red.
+At the same time, it addresses the reality that not all strategies benefit from a roaring stock market.